 Third Visit of Guru Rinpoche to Bhutan

 Guru Rinpoche came to Bhutan for the third time in 876 A.D. the Fire Monkey Year from Tibet.
 His third visit was the final journey to Bhutan.
-Guru Rinpoche came to Bhutan for the third time to subdue all the demons and establish Buddhism in Monyul.
+Guru Rimpoche came to Bhutan for the third time to subdue all the demons and establish Buddhism in Monyul.
 He blessed 21 sacred places in Thimphu, Punakha, and Wangdue Phodrang.

 Then he proceeded south via Dagana, blessed Tha Namkhai Dzong, and many other prominent sites.
-Guru Rinpoche finally blessed Tumdra Ami Ney or Tumdrak Tshangtshig Ney, one of the 24 sacred sites of Chakrasambhara in Pasakha before leaving for the southwest land of Rakshas.
+Guru Rimpoche finally blessed Tumdra Ami Ney or Tumdrak Tshangtshig Ney, one of the 24 sacred sites of Chakrasambhara in Pasakha before leaving for the southwest land of Rakshas.

 Significance of Guru Rinpoche in Bhutan

-Here are the significance of Guru Rinpoche in Bhutan:
+The significance of Guru Rimpoche in Bhutan:

 Frequently Asked Questions